 Green Monday: What, When, Why, and Where

-In 2019, Green Monday falls on December 9.
 It's also called Cyber Monday 2 because it’s the second-biggest day for online holiday shopping.
 Cyber Monday is the first Monday after Thanksgiving, and it's the busiest online shopping day of the year.

-For that reason, Green Monday is promoted by top stores like Walmart, Target, and Amazon.
-They use it to extend the excitement around Black Friday and the holiday shopping season.
-The 2019 sales deals are posted on these stores’ websites after Thanksgiving.
+Green Monday has been promoted by top stores like Walmart, Target, and Amazon to extend the excitement around Black Friday, the first shopping day after Thanksgiving.
+The 2020 sales deals are typically posted on these stores’ websites soon after.

-The holiday shopping season is critical because one-fifth of annual retail sales occurs between Black Friday and Christmas.
-Some, like jewelers, receive 40% of their annual revenue during the holidays.
+The holiday shopping season is critical to businesses because one-fifth of annual retail sales occur between Black Friday and Christmas.
+Some, like jewelers, see even more of their annual revenue during the holidays.

 Green Monday Sales History Chart